josegoval/nif-dni-nie-cif-validation/README.md

 not described by legal authorities (at least what I found, if you find more information about it, please feel free to comment, make a pull or open an issue).

 Nevertheless, this library also exports `isValidLegalEntityNif` renamed to `isValidCif`, and all related terms with it to make easier to those who need it.

-- upload to npm
-- README.me
-- buy me a coffe